-After visiting the many wonderful fantasy worlds of Universal Studios Japan, you could attend an educational tour and experience the Osaka Aquarium.
+After visiting the many wonderful fantasy worlds of Universal Studios Japan, you go go-karting around the streets.

 Other popular attractions in Osaka are the beautiful and grand Tempozan Ferris Wheel, the peaceful Expo Commemoration Park, and the educational and intriguing Osaka Museum of History.

-If you are looking for elegant cherry blossoms and peaceful buddhist temples, then Nara is the ideal travel location for you.
+If you are looking for elegant cherry blossoms, peaceful Buddhist temples or the occasional Shinto shrine, then Nara is the ideal travel location for you.

-Nara City is the capital of the Nara prefecture, and is one of the most captivating and interesting places to visit in Japan.
+Just a short distance from either Kyoto or Osaka, Nara City is the capital of the Nara prefecture and is one of the most captivating and interesting places to visit in Japan.

-Shrines surrounded by peaceful, well-kept canals and ponds are a popular sight, along with beautiful and friendly deer that roam freely throughout the prefecture, which are one of the most unique things to see in Japan.
+Shrines surrounded by peaceful, well-kept canals and ponds are a popular sight.
+As are long the beautiful and friendly deer that roam freely throughout the prefecture – which are one of the most unique things to see in Japan.

-It is apparent that Nara might truly be one of the most peaceful, down-to-earth cities in Japan and even the world.
+It is apparent that Nara might truly be one of the most peaceful, down-to-earth cities in the world.